 Telling Your Doctor Or Dentist About Marijuana Use

-In reality, you’ll receive better care if your doctor knows you use cannabis.
+You’ll receive better care if your doctor knows you use cannabis.
 Your doctor needs a complete picture of who you are and what your habits are to provide the best treatment.
 Be open and honest with doctors, dentists and nurses about marijuana use, including the dosage and frequency.